argoproj/argo-workflows/docs/multi-cluster.md

 * [workflow-default-rolebinding.yaml](manifests/quick-start/base/workflow-default-rolebinding.yaml)

 If you're using artifacts, e.g. you have a default artifact repository configured, create any secrets you need for it.

+## Setting A Cluster For All Workflows By  Default

+Workflows run by default in the same cluster as the controller.
+You can change this by changing [default workflow spec](default-workflow-specs.md)